Dining | Surveys | Trains | Programs for Businesses

 A member's Hyatt Gold Passport membership may be discontinued at Hyatt Gold Passport's discretion if a member does not record Hyatt Gold Passport points or Airline miles activity during any consecutive 12-month period.
 All Hyatt Gold Passport points in the account will be forfeited at that time.

-Be sure to read about special offers for this program in the Points to Miles Programs section of my Registration and Other Bonuses page.
+Be sure to read about special offers for this program in the Hotel and Other Points Programs section of my Registration and Other Bonuses page.

 WORLDHOTELS WORLDHOTELS offers a straightforward minimum of 500 miles/stay at member hotels participating in the respective airline program in hundreds of locations worldwide on all rates unless explicitly noted otherwise in the rate description.
 Just show your frequent flyer card number at check-in.
 Twelve major international airlines serving every region of the world participate.

-Be sure to read about special offers for this program in the Points to Miles Programs section of my Registration and Other Bonuses page.
+Be sure to read about special offers for this program in the Hotel and Other Points Programs section of my Registration and Other Bonuses page.

 Fairmont Hotels Fairmont Hotels offers 500 miles/qualifying stay at its hotels after you enroll in its President's Club.
 Various status type benefits are awarded after certain numbers of stays/year.
 Miles can be earned from American, Alaska, Air Canada, and Emirates Airlines.
 A qualifying stay to earn airline miles is booked under one of the following rates: published rack, package and corporate.
 Examples of non-eligible stays to earn airline miles are discounted rates (AAA, CAA, AARP), meetings, conventions, groups and government rates.

-Be sure to read about special offers for this program in the Points to Miles Programs section of my Registration and Other Bonuses page.
+Be sure to read about special offers for this program in the Hotel and Other Points Programs section of my Registration and Other Bonuses page.

 Red Roof Inn RediCard If you often stay in the inexpensive Red Roof Inns, the RediCard will be of use to you.
 Earn 10 points/$1 spent at their Inns.
 5,000 points convert to 1,000 Delta Airlines miles.
 (So that's 2 miles/$1 spent every time you spend $500 cumulative.)
 Read the terms and conditions.
 Points expire if no RediCard Preferred Member stay activity is recorded during a consecutive 14 month period, so this program is only for people who frequently stay in these Inns.